-The PLA's National Defense University (NDU) has been at the forefront of exploring opportunities to leverage AI in wargaming, simulations, and operations research.
-In particular, Major General Hu

-Xiaofeng (胡晓峰) has been very active in exploring the potential of AI in war-gaming and command information systems.
-Notably, NDU has convened a number of competitions that involve the use of AI in war-gaming that have involved "human-machine confrontation" and "machine-machine confrontation."
-NDU has also engaged in strategic research on guidance and implementation of intelligentization, often involving senior scholars and strategists.
+The PLA's National Defense University (NDU) has been exploring opportunities to leverage AI in wargaming and operations research.
+In particular, Major General Hu Xiaofeng (胡晓峰) has been very active in exploring the potential of AI in war-gaming and command information systems.156 Notably, NDU has convened a number of competitions that involve the use of AI in war-gaming that have involved "human-machine confrontation" and "machine-machine confrontation."157 NDU has also engaged in strategic research on guidance and implementation of intelligentization, often involving senior scholars and strategists.